Geordio/CarND-PID-Control-Project/README.md

 Below is the plot of around the position of the bridge
 ![PID Plot](https://github.com/Geordio/CarND-PID-Control-Project/blob/master/py/debug_bridge_0.2_0_2.png  "PID Plot")

 In both locations the CTE is signifantly reduced.
-On teh bridge the oscilations are now fairly minimal.
+On the bridge the oscilations are now fairly minimal.

 At this point I moved on to the I gain.
 Leaving the Kp as 0.2 and Kd as 2, I set Ki to 1.